Baboo7/strapi-plugin-import-export-entries/README.md

 The expected import data structure:

 - Relation: `object` | `number`
-  - `object`: the relation is searched in db.
+  - `object`: the relation is searched in db by `id`.
 If an entry is found, it is updated with the provided data.
 Otherwise, it is created.
   - `number`: the relation is treated as an id.
 - Media: `object` | `string` | `number`
   - `object`: the media must have an `id`, `name` or `url` property.
 First the media is searched by `id`, then by `name` and finally imported from `url` if not found previously.
 When imported by url, the name of the file is deduced from the `url` and is used to find the media in db.
 If found by name, the media in db is used.
 Otherwise, the media is uploaded to the db. ⚠️ Check that the server can access the url.